 According to the Tennessee Department of Environment and Conservation (TDEC) the Duck River contains over 500 species of aquatic plants, fish and invertebrates.
 This includes over 60 species of mussels, 151 fish species, and 22 aquatic snail species.
 The Duck River holds more species of fish than all of Europe.
 Many anglers enjoy catching smallmouth bass, spotted bass, rock bass, and many other fish on the Duck River.

-Among the rare species living in the Duck River are mussels such as the birdwing pearly mussel and the Tennessee club shell.
+Among the rare species living in the Duck River are freshwater mussels such as the birdwing pearly mussel and the Tennessee club shell.
 In addition, the river harbors a number of larger mammals, reptiles, and birds, including river otters, beavers, mink, hawks, osprey, and herons.
 Freshwater mussels have disappeared across much of the United States, but the Duck River is one of a handful of rivers in Tennessee where they have survived and are still thriving.
 Because mussels are sensitive to pollution, their presence is a reliable indicator of water quality – for humans.

 In 2001, a 37-mile stretch of the Duck River was designated a State Scenic River because of its scenic, ecological, cultural, and historical value.
 This section begins near the Maury and Marshall County lines and ends at Iron Bridge Road.

-This is the section that Higher Pursuits features on rental routes and guided trips.
+This is the section that Higher Pursuits features on our rental routes and guided trips.
 One of the unique aspects of this section of river is that it passes through 12,800 acres of land owned by the State of Tennessee.
 This 12,800 acres has been designated as the Yanahli Wildlife Management Area (WMA) and is managed by the Tennessee Wildlife Resource Agency.

-The Duck River is considered a Class 1 River for recreational boaters.
+The Duck River is a Class 1 River for recreational boaters.
 This means that the river has moving water with a few riffles and small waves with few or no obstructions.

 Maury County has nine public access points to the Duck River, giving the people of Maury County amazing access to this wonderful river.
 There is a dam in downtown Columbia, so you cannot paddle from the Iron Bridge access point to the Riverside TWRA access point in the downtown.